-- Clean and disinfect areas where the unwell person was and any surfaces they may have contacted as soon as possible.
-Follow public health advice for cleaning and disinfection to reduce the risk of spread.
+- Follow public health advice for cleaning and disinfection to reduce the risk of spread (see below).

-- Communicate clearly and often with employeeswhile keeping any personal health information of those with COVID-19 confidential.
-In a small workplace, others may know who this person is, however as an employer you must do everything you can to safeguard personal health information.
-A sample communication can be found below.
+- Communicate clearly and often with employees/patrons while keeping any personal health information of those with COVID-19 confidential.
+In a small workplace/organization, others may know who this person is, however as an employer you must do everything you can to safeguard personal health information.

-- Report to the Ministry of Labour, Training and Skills Development within 4 calendar days and Workplace Safety and Insurance Board (WSIB) within 3 calendar days to advise that one of your employees has tested positive due to an exposure at work.
+- Report to the Ministry of Labour, Training and Skills Development (MLTSD) within 4 calendar days and Workplace Safety and Insurance Board (WSIB) within 3 calendar days to advise that one of your employees has tested positive due to a potential exposure at work.
 All workplaces with staff who test positive for COVID-19 should connect with both MLTSD and WSIB.
 WSIB are responsible for determining the work-relatedness of claims and possible work-related claims should always be reported.

 - Workplace Safety and Insurance Board: Telephone: 416-344-1000 or Toll-free: 1-800-387-0750

 Develop clear policies related to return to work, based on public health guidance: